MT5 vs cTrader vs MT4 for Prop Traders: Platform Rules, Execution, and Beginner Fit

 Beginners should test the platform in a rule-like environment before paying for pressure.
 The aim is not to learn every menu.
 The aim is to remove platform surprises.

-• Do I understand how my stop appears on the platform?
+Stop visibility Do I understand how my stop appears and triggers on the platform?
+The platform record matches the risk plan

-• Do I know when my daily loss room is shrinking?
+Daily loss state Do I know when daily loss room is shrinking?
+The next trade is sized from updated account state

-• Can I stop trading after two poor decisions?
+Behaviour control Can I stop trading after two poor decisions?
+The trader can stop without needing the platform to stop them

-• Do I avoid adding tools that change the original plan?
+Tool discipline Do I avoid adding tools that change the original plan?
+The setup remains simple and rule-clean

 That is a better test than watching tutorials and opening a paid challenge immediately.